 This is how I grow my peas and it always works well.
 You will need to tie your peas in at first but after a while, they tend to become self-supporting.

-Peas will love to climb up any kind of netting.
+Peas will love to climb up any netting.
 They can grow up chicken wire, square metal or even plastic netting.

 Materials to use